 Theories of Personality is designed to both explain the major personality theories and stimulate critical thinking about them.
 The course will present a concise picture of the major features of each theory and focus on the structural content that underlies these features.
 Throughout the course comparison will be made between the theories and principles of Scripture.

-This course will be a systematic study of the doctrines of God, Christ, the Holy Spirit, man, sin, and salvation as well as other related topics.
-These themes will be examined through various passages of scripture within the context within the context of scripture.
+This course will be a systematic study of the doctrines of God, Christ, the Holy Spirit, man, sin, salvation, and other related topics.
+These themes will be examined through various passages of scripture within the context of scripture.